plausible/docs/docs/proxy/guides/vercel.md

 title: Proxying Plausible through Vercel
 ---

-Redirecting an application in [Vercel](https://vercel.com/) is straightforward:

-1. add a special Vercel project configuration file
-2. configure the file to rewrite script location and API calls
-3. add a specially-attributed script tag to your application's HTML

 If you are hosting a **Next.js** application, see [Proxying Plausible through Next.js / Vercel](https://plausible.io/docs/proxy/guides/nextjs).

 ## Step 1: Add configuration file